ballerina-platform/module-ballerina-graphql/docs/spec/spec.md

 #### 7.1.9 Operation-level Cache Configurations

-The `cacheConfig` field is used to provide the GraphQL operation-level cache configuration to enable the caching for `query` operations.
+The `cacheConfig` field is used to provide the operation-level cache configuration to enable the [GraphQL caching](#107-caching) for `query` operations.

 ###### Example: Enable Operation-level Cache with Default Values